MentitaRol/Lexical-Analysis/README.md

 -	If I make an NFA at the end I will need to translate it to a DFA to program it.

 ## Models
-To represent and analyze our set of words, we will implement the two computational models mentioned before: Deterministic Finite Automata (DFA) and Regular expressions.
+To represent and analyze our set of words, we will implement the two computational models mentioned before: Deterministic Finite Automaton (DFA) and Regular expressions.

-### Derministic Finite Automata (DFA)
+### Derministic Finite Automaton (DFA)
 Given our selected set of words:
 **Amil, An, Anarya, Anca, And.**